spencerchantelois/spencerchantelois.github.io/_recipes/recipe2.markdown

 order: 1
 ---

-# Berry Crisp Foil Packs
+# Berry crisp foil packs

 Berry crisps are delicious all year round, but you probably didn't think it was something you could throw on the grill.
 These foil packs are stupid-easy to make.
 Top with vanilla ice cream and grab a spoon.